Telling Lives, 1798-2016

 Module co-ordinator: Dr Felicity James

 What does 'life-writing' mean?
-This module explores biography and autobiography in British literature from the late eighteenth century to the present day and asks what it means to tell stories about ourselves and others.
+In this module we will explore biography and autobiography in British literature from the late 18th century to the present day and ask what does it mean to tell stories about ourselves and others.

-You will be encouraged to experiment with your own biographical writing by incorporating the techniques of a range of modern-day examples, from literary biographies and celebrity memoirs to blogs and online diaries.
+You will be experiment with your own biographical writing by incorporating the techniques of a range of modern-day examples, from literary biographies and celebrity memoirs to blogs and online diaries.